kpunith8/Links-and-Tutorials/Web Development/JS-Tutorials.md

 pattern.test(str); // returns true if given string matches the pattern
 ```

-Add flag `i` to ignore the case-sensitiveness in the string to be matched eg: `const pattern=/test/i`

-`match()` function can be used to extract the actual matches, returns an array of matched strings
+- `match()` function can be used to extract the actual matches, returns an array of matched strings
 ```js
 "Hello, World!".match(/Hello/);
 // Returns ["Hello"]